 Remove the extra space around the table report, and click the Run button

-Once you click the Run button, following report will be generated.
-From the below screenshot you can see that the report is showing the Drill Down Functionality.
-We already explained this concept in Drill Down Reports article so please refer the same.
+Once you click the Run button, the following report will generate.
+From the below screenshot, you can see that the report is showing the Drill Down Functionality.
+We already explained this concept in the Drill Down Reports article.

-Try to expand each and every + button beside the color.
+Try to expand every + button beside the color.

-Let me change the report name to Table report using Report builder, and click on the Save button to save the report in report server.
+Let me change the newly created report name to Table Report using SSRS Report Builder wizard and click on the Save button to save the report in the report server.

-After you click on the Save button, a new window called Save As Report will be opened.
-Here you have an option to select the local file system, or the Report Server.
-Here, we are selecting the Report Server
+After you click on the Save button, a new window called Save As Report will open.
+Here you have an option to select the local file system or the Report Server.
+Here, we are choosing the Report Server

 Let me open my Report Server to show the newly created Table Report